arogozhnikov/arogozhnikov.github.io/_posts/2023-01-29-migrations.markdown

 now it is clear that renaming happened.
 There are a number of other ways to have smoother support of migrations.

-However this will be just an idea until DB developers don’t have to think about migration.
+However, this will be just an idea until DB developers don’t have to think about migration.

 </div>
 </details>

 - there are cases when db just does not provide tools to produce migrations.
-Like postresql enum that just can't be migrated safely by alembic, so [this issue](https://github.com/sqlalchemy/alembic/issues/278) is unresolved for years, and that's not on alembic site.
+Like postgresql enum that just can't be migrated safely by alembic, so [this issue](https://github.com/sqlalchemy/alembic/issues/278) is unresolved for years, and that's not on alembic side.

 <br />

-Well... we can just implement improvements as a stand-alone solution, e.g. within ORM, right?”.
+Well... we can just implement improvements as a stand-alone solution, e.g. within ORM, right?.

 No, we can’t.
 As I described, to make it somewhat useful, you need to support numerous dialects, and creating such migration tools is a big job (comparable to creating a new database).
 Creating such tools for multiple languages is probably more job than just creating db from scratch.